bcebel/nextjs-blog/posts/phudi.md

 Phudi was our second group project.
 The idea was to create a reservation system for a restaurant.

-We used Express, SQL and Sequelize to get this project done.
 The exercize was to use the Model, View, Controller method of developing a site.
 We also used an email generator to create a reservation confirmation.

-It utilizes a login using a session ID.
+We used Express, REST routes, SQL queries and session ID to manage the data flow.
+We deployed to Heroku and used MYSQL Workbench to access the deployed database.

 **Technologies Used**